bpp/bpp-manual/bpp-4-manual.md

 in the control file, and infers the $\theta$ and $\tau$ parameters on this fixed tree.
-The theory underlying estimation of species divergence times and population sizes ($\tau$s and $\theta$s) under the MSC model when the species phylogeny is given is described in [@Rannala2003].
+The theory underlying estimation of species divergence times and population sizes ($\tau$s and $\theta$s) under the MSC model when the species phylogeny is given is described in ([Rannala and Yang 2003](https://doi.org/10.1093/genetics/164.4.1645).
 Note that if there are $s$ species in the species tree, the model will minimally contain the following parameters: $s – 1$ species divergence times ($\tau$s) and $s – 1$ ancestral species $\theta$s.
 A $\theta$